w3c/epub-tests/CONTRIBUTING.md

    [“Test obfuscated resources (fonts)”](https://github.com/w3c/epub-tests/issues/39).

 1. If you are a co-owner of [w3c/epub-tests](https://github.com/w3c/epub-tests/), create a branch on that repo for your new test.
 Otherwise, fork the repo and create a branch on your fork.
-(It's easier for reviewers to clone a PR to validate the test if it's in the original repo.)
+(It makes it easier for reviewers to clone a PR; they can validate whether the test is in the original repo.)

 1. Within the branch, copy the [test template](https://github.com/w3c/epub-tests/tree/main/tests/xx-epub-template) ([pre-paginated](https://github.com/w3c/epub-tests/tree/main/tests/xx-lay-pp-template)